"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 Four young British sisters (I believe the oldest is 13) are sent to live with their grandmother for the summer, a grandmother who they barely know and do not like.
 What's worse, the girls are voracious readers but they discover their grandmother has only four volumes of Shakespeare and a handful of cookbooks and there's no library or bookstore in town.

 Oh wow.
-The Exiles was one of the best kids' lit. books I've read in my life!
+The Exiles was one of the best kids' lit. books I've read, ever!
 And a first novel, even, by the author.
-Each page was a delight.
-A perfect book to make my eyes twinkle anytime, any season.
+Each page was a delight, a perfect book to make my eyes twinkle anytime, any season.

 I also bought The Day Must Dawn by Agnes Sligh Turnbull, which at a glance, looked similar to A Lantern In Her Hand.